 The United States is the largest coffee consuming country in the world and a key geographic market for Swiss Water.
-According to the National Coffee Association's 2019 US Coffee Data Trends Report, 63% of the population drinks coffee daily, making coffee the most consumed beverage, outpacing water, soft drinks, and tea.
+According to the National Coffee Association's ("NCA") 2020 US Coffee Data Trends Report, 62% of the population drinks coffee daily, making coffee the most consumed beverage, outpacing water, soft drinks, and tea.

 Gourmet coffees are premium varieties of coffees, particularly Arabica.
 Gourmet coffee beverages include coffee brewed from high-quality coffee as well as coffee drinks such as espressos, cappuccinos, and lattes.
-Gourmet coffee growth was flat, but significant with 40% of the population drinking gourmet coffee "in the past day" as noted in a trend study.
+Gourmet coffee growth was flat.
+The NCA study notes that a significant, 39% of the population, was drinking gourmet coffee "in the past day".